PatientPadawan/NomNomNow/README.md

 ## Features

 - Streamlined food ordering process for customers
-- Restaurant management dashboard for owners
 - Integration with Stripe for secure payments
 - Authentication and authorization system using Auth.js
-- Containerized application deployment with Docker
 - Utilization of tRPC for efficient communication between server and client
 - React Query for managing server state and caching
 - Zustand for global state management